 The East Sussex Bach Choir is mainly based in Lewes, the ancient county town of East Sussex.
 Lewes is a hive of cultural activity and the ESBC is part of this cultural landscape, contributing through the engagement and commitment of its singers and by giving audiences the opportunity to hear both well-known works and some less well-known works that may deserve to be better known.

 The choir’s aim is to perform a varied repertoire to a very high standard, and professional soloists and orchestral players bring experience and excellence to our performances.
-The ESBC follows the practice of ‘historically informed performance’, getting as close as possible to the composer’s original intention.
+The ESBC usually follows the practice of ‘historically informed performance’, getting as close as possible to the composer’s original intention.
 While the choir’s repertoire certainly includes the works of JS Bach, it is by no means limited to these.
-The list of recent concerts listed in the archive gives an idea of the kind of music performed.
+The list of recent concerts listed in the archive gives an idea of the kind of music we like to perform.

 Music Director - John Hancorn